OliveiraHambaena/My-Web-Portfolio/README.md

    - **Project 6: Movie App**
      - A React-based movie application that allows users to browse popular movies, search for specific movies, and manage a list of their favorite movies.
      - Built with: React, Vite, React Router, TMDb API, CSS.
-     - Features:
-       - Browse popular movies fetched from TMDb.
-       - Search for movies by title.
-       - Add movies to a favorites list and view them on a dedicated page.
-       - Responsive design optimized for various screen sizes.
      - [GitHub Repository](https://github.com/OliveiraHambaena/my-coding-projects/tree/main/Movie%20App)

 4. **Contact Section**